BBC Two: Regional variations

 BBC Two Scotland operated until February 2019, when it was replaced by the national feed.
 Concurrently, a bespoke BBC Scotland channel was launched, which simulcasts the BBC Two schedule with opt-outs for local programming from 7:00 p.m. to midnight nightly, and occasionally during the afternoon for news and sports programmes.

+Availability

+BBC Two is available via most major television providers in the United Kingdom.